Your Personal Guide To Delhi – India’s Time Capsule

 Wear your dancing shoes and dance to the rhythms of Bhangra, Garba and many more dance forms at the two-hour ‘Namaste India’ dance workshops at Delhi Dance Academy.
 Record yourself dancing with your heart in ethnic Indian costumes, isn’t that totally worth giving a shot?

-BEST TIME TO VISIT PUNJAB
+BEST TIME TO VISIT DELHI

 Varying climatic conditions with hot summers and chilling winters prevail over the state.
-The mercury shows many variations, and on an average, the state maintains a temperature of 22.8 degrees Celsius (73.04 degrees Fahrenheit) in the daytime.
+The mercury shows many variations, and on average, the state maintains a temperature of 22.8 degrees Celsius (73.04 degrees Fahrenheit) in the daytime.
 If sightseeing is the purpose of your travel, then, the time from October till March will be ideal for you.